-A common fallacy is that creativity is only relevant for web designers.
-The truth is, visitors and potential users have to benefit from a creative web presentation as well.
+A common fallacy is that creativity is only relevant to web designers.
+The truth is, that visitors and potential users have to benefit from a creative web presentation as well.

 You don’t want to be over-creative and disrupt the website’s navigation or confuse the user about the true nature of the service of a product presented.

-The true goal of a creative website (and this is why we are accentuating creativity so much) is to help a customer visualize the product or service they are enquiring about.
+The true goal of creative graphic design or a creative website (and this is why we are accentuating creativity so much) is to help a customer visualize the product or service they are enquiring about.